-The Niagara Escarpment Resource Network has now published the Great Arc Bike Route Map, thanks to the efforts of Greg Hines, Glacierland RC&D, Adam Pfefferle of the East Central Wisconsin RPC and others.
-This 288-mile bike journey takes you through some of Wisconsin’s most splendid and diverse landscapes and vistas from Mayville, near the Horicon Marsh in Dodge County, to the tip of Door County and Washington Island
+The Niagara Escarpment Resource Network published the Great Arc Bike Route Map, thanks to the efforts of Greg Hines, Glacierland RC&D, Adam Pfefferle of the East Central Wisconsin RPC and others.
+This 288-mile bike journey takes you through some of Wisconsin’s most splendid and diverse landscapes and vistas from Mayville, near the Horicon Marsh in Dodge County, to the tip of Door County and Washington Island.

 Along the route, you can see Lake Winnebago, the Fox River Valley, biking trails, the Fox River Trail, and travel through urban and rural areas, state parks, and county trails.
-It runs from southwest to northeast along the Door Peninsula and includes the Horicon Marsh.
+It spans from southwest to northeast along the Door Peninsula and includes the Horicon Marsh.
 The route may eventually be expanded with secondary trails and informational signage.

 Downloadable .pdf versions of the maps are available by clicking the links below:

-A web-based version of the route (including the ability to download GPS coordinates to your IPhone, etc.) can be found at this link:
+A web-based version of the route (including the ability to download GPS coordinates to your iPhone, etc.) can be found at this link:

-If you would like a hardcopy or two of the map (limited supplies left!), please e-mail us at email@example.com
+If you would like a hardcopy or two of the map (limited supplies left!), please e-mail us at email@example.com .